u-root/gobusybox/README.md

 ## Common Dependency Conflicts

-If commands from more than one Go module are combined into a busybox, there are a few common dependency pitfalls to be aware of. `gobusybox` will do its best to log actionable suggestions in case of conflicts.
+If commands from more than one Go module are combined into a busybox, there are a few common dependency pitfalls to be aware of.
+Go busybox will do its best to log actionable suggestions in case of conflicts.

 It's important to be aware that not all `go.mod` files are equal.
 The